-Title 18 (2220.6) states that the existence of Restricted Lanes on any roadway does not limit those vehicles for which the restrictions are established solely for use of the Restricted Lanes unless specifically indicated by signs.
+Title 18, Section 2220.6 states that the existence of Restricted Lanes on any roadway does not limit those vehicles for which the restrictions are established unless specifically indicated by signs.

-8. Taking the Lane
+Taking the Lane

-Bicyclist riding in the center of a narrow travel lane is stopped by police for impeding traffic.
+Bicyclist riding in the center of a travel lane is stopped by police for impeding traffic.